arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/operations-manual/operations-manual.md

 ---
 title: 'Getting Started with Alvik'
 difficulty: beginner
 description: 'This short guide helps you to get started with Avlik, you'll also find useful information to maintain your Alvik.'
-tags: [Robot]
+tags:
+  - Robot
+hardware:
-hardware: - Arduino® Alvik
+  - hardware/08.edu/solution-and-kits/alvik
 ---

 ![](assets/title.png)

 ## 1. Requirements
 In this manual you'll find useful information to test and maintain your Alvik.
 But before proceeding let's check to have all the essential tools, hardware and sotware.

 ### 1.1 Hardware requirements